-For the most part the regulatory authority for the siting and safety of pipelines falls upon the federal government, and to a lesser extent state government.
+Generally speaking, the regulatory authority for the siting and safety of pipelines falls upon the federal government, and to a lesser extent state government.
 Yet local government has to respond to pipeline emergencies, and local government is where citizens often turn for answers to pipeline questions.
 One area where local government does play an important role in pipeline safety is through zoning and land use rule making.
 Transmission pipelines were once built mainly in rural areas, but as our cities and towns expand outward new businesses and housing developments are encroaching on pipeline right-of-ways.
 Often entities such as local school boards or hospitals have little or no knowledge of pipelines, so it is important that local communities think about the siting of such structures near pipelines.
 Below are some strategies that communities are starting to embrace, along with links of where to get more information.

-|Improved Planning Near Pipelines
+Improved Planning Near Pipelines

 Emergency Responder Training